ProxioDev/ValioBungee/README.md

 ## Compiling

 RedisBungee is distributed as a [maven](http://maven.apache.org) project.
-To compile it:
+To compile it and install it in your local Maven repository:

     git clone https://github.com/minecrafter/RedisBungee.git
     cd RedisBungee
-    mvn clean package
+    mvn clean install

 ## Configuration